grishma2804/ExpenseManager/README.md

 This project is a starting point for a Flutter application.

+Made use of BLoC .
+Kiwi for DI , ScreenUtil for responsiveness,Hive for Storage and Bezier Chart for Charting

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)